“I just miss her. I know it’s only been an hour. It’s just I’m used to being with Lily all day.”

 I’ve learned it is natural for moms to feel guilty when we take time to care for ourselves and restore our energy, even though me time helps us to be more emotionally available to our children.

-Along with numerous other studies, a 2012 study, Emotional Relationships Between Mothers and Their Infants, researched jointly by the National Institute of Child Health and Human Development, National Institutes of Health, Department of Health and Human Services, showed “emotional availability and sensitive responsiveness are important to the development of parent-child attachment in the early months of life and create strong, healthy parent-child relationships at every stage.”
+Along with numerous other studies, a 2012 study, Emotional Relationships Between Mothers and Their Infants, researched jointly by the National Institute of Child Health and Human Development, National Institutes of Health, Department of Health and Human Services, showed “emotional availability and sensitive responsiveness are important to the development of parent-child attachment in the early months of life and to strong, healthy parent-child relationships at every stage.”

 If it supports your physical and mental health, boosts your personal growth, and nourishes your soul, you can’t throw it to the wayside.
 Mama, don’t let your inner light diminish.